netket/netket/docs/docs/varstate.rst

 parametrized functions.
 While we suggest to read carefully the `introduction to Flax <https://flax.readthedocs.io/en/latest/notebooks/flax_basics.html>`_, if you are impatient and just want to define some simple, easy models you can find some examples in the `Model Surgery <https://flax.readthedocs.io/en/latest/howtos/model_surgery.html>`_ section of Flax documentation.

-Over examples can be found in the source of the :ref:`Pre-built models <_Models>` distributed with NetKet, such as :class:`~netket.models.RBM` (the simplest one), :class:`~netket.models.MPSPeriodic` and :class:`~netket.models.NDM` for more complicated examples.
+Other examples can be found in the source of the :ref:`Pre-built models <_Models>` distributed with NetKet, such as :class:`~netket.models.RBM` (the simplest one), :class:`~netket.models.MPSPeriodic` and :class:`~netket.models.NDM` for more complicated examples.